For all phone numbers listed below, the TTY number for hearing impaired is 711. Switch to Adult Detention Center FAQs.

-Upon admission to the jail, inmates are allowed reasonable access to phones to make official and personal outgoing phone calls.
-After classification and transfer to an assigned housing area, inmates are allowed to make free local official calls to their attorneys, probation and parole officers, bonding agent and some community agencies.
-In the housing area, an inmate's PERSONAL CALLS must be pre-paid or collect.
+Upon admission to the ADC, inmates are allowed reasonable access to phones to make official and personal outgoing phone calls.
+After classification and transfer to an assigned housing area, including the AIB, inmates are allowed to make free local official calls to their attorneys, probation and parole officers, bonding agent and some community agencies.

 Inmates may not receive incoming phone calls.
 Only verified emergency messages will be delivered to inmates.

 Starting August 23, 2021, PERSONAL mail for inmates will no longer be accepted at the Adult Detention Center and Alternative Incarceration Branch in order to curb the introduction of contraband into the facilities and maintain the safety of all inmates and staff.
 PROFESSIONAL/LEGAL MAIL will still be accepted at the ADC and AIB.
 It must be labeled as Legal Mail and come from the inmate's attorney of record, a Commonwealth's attorney or the courts.